Eden1011/dotfiles/README.md

 As for `tmux` please fetch plugins on first startup with `Prefix + I`.

-`Nvim` plugins will get cloned by default on startup.
+Plugins for `nvim` get downloaded on program boot.

 # Don't forget: